Deaths

 International Medical Abortion Deaths – Sepsis/Toxic Shock

-Update: March 30, 2012 – Total Sepsis/Toxic Shock Deaths following Mifepristone/Misoprostol Medical Abortion
+Update: October 10, 2013 – Total Sepsis/Toxic Shock Deaths following Mifepristone/Misoprostol Medical Abortion

 Bacterial Infections and sepsis (a serious infection involving the bloodstream)

-Since 2001, eleven women—one in Canada, eight in the United States, one in Portugal, and one in Australia—have died from sepsis/toxic shock syndrome (nine from Clostridium sordellii, one from Clostridium perfringens, one from Group A Streptococcus) following early medical abortions with mifepristone and misoprostol.
-(1) (2) (3) (4) (5) (6) (7) (9) (15) (16) (18) (19)
+Since 2001, twelve women—one in Canada, eight in the United States, one in Portugal, one in Australia, and one in the United Kingdom (England)—have died from sepsis/toxic shock syndrome (nine from Clostridium sordellii, one from Clostridium perfringens, one from Group A Streptococcus, one from Clostridium septicum) following early medical abortions with mifepristone and misoprostol.
+(1) (2) (3) (4) (5) (6) (7) (9) (15) (16) (18) (19) (22) (23)

 • One woman was administered a regimen of 200 mg mifepristone orally followed by 800 mcg misoprostol buccally (drug placed between the gum and cheek).